Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

 Liposuction is one of the most commonly performed cosmetic surgical procedures in the United States.
 It is designed to remove localized pockets of fat that do not respond to diet and exercise and improve overall body contour.
 When performed by an experienced plastic surgeon, liposuction can help create more refined, balanced, and natural-looking proportions.

-At De La Cruz Plastic Surgery in Houston, liposuction is approached as both a technical and artistic procedure.
+At De La Cruz Plastic Surgery in Houston, liposuction is approached as both a technical and artistic procedure using the De La Cruz Precision Body Sculpting Technique™.
 Successful liposuction is not simply about removing fat.
 It is about carefully sculpting the body, preserving smooth transitions, and creating harmonious contour improvements while prioritizing patient safety.

 Liposuction is a surgical body contouring procedure that removes unwanted fat through small incisions using specialized cannulas and suction technology.
 It is not a weight-loss procedure.
 Instead, it is designed to target stubborn fat deposits that remain despite healthy lifestyle efforts.